agileobjects/agileobjects.github.io/_posts/2020-09-09-self-documenting-code-comments.md

 It explains how we ended up at the final two lines, and why we're adding a `tabindex` - that information would be tricky to convey in the code itself, so the comment has earned its place.

-We can however, self-document a little more by adding a helper function:
+We can however, self-document a little more with a helper function:

 ```js
 function hasFocus(elementSelector) {